Keyboard Shortcuts

 Building muscle memory

 You don’t need to memorize all of these at once.
-Here’s a learning sequence:
+Here is a learning sequence:

 - Week 1: Tab, Up Arrow, Ctrl+C — these three alone transform your experience